emberjs/rfcs/text/0000-embroider-v2-package-format.md

 Because we're hyper-focused on backward- and forward-compatibility, there is no harm in progressively converting some addons to v2 (which provides immediate benefits in terms of build performance and reduced fragility under Embroider) while others need to stay as v1 until we offer the features they need.

+This RFC is carefully decoupled from other new Ember features (like [strict mode](https://github.com/emberjs/rfcs/pull/496) ), but it is understood that the spec created by this RFC will become a living standard that needs to both influence and be influenced by the rest of Ember's design.

 ## Package Public API Overview

 The format we are about to describe _is a publication format_.
 Not necessarily an authoring format.
 By separating the two, we make it easier to evolve the authoring format without breaking ecosystem-wide compatibility.
 The publication format is deliberately more explicit and less dynamic that what we may want for an authoring format.